By Caroline Graham

 This is an easy one but even older children can really get into seeing how many different colours, shapes and textures they find for their own collections.

 This is really two activities for the price of one - you get the fun of planting and getting messy in October plus the excitement and joy of seeing the bulbs poke through the soil and grow into colourful blooms in Spring.
 Bulbs are easy to grow too!

-If you have any old pots and pans consider sacrificing them to make a quick outdoor kitchen where your children can use them to make potions, mud soup or spells for Halloween.
+If you have any old pots and pans consider sacrificing them to make a quick outdoor kitchen where your children can use them to make potions, mud soup or spells.

 If it's blustery outside, seize the opportunity for some kite flying, fresh air and running around.
 If you're worried about how to get it airborne, check out these helpful tips on how to fly a kite.